 Cancer begins in cells, which are the smallest units forming tissues and organs in the body.
 For example, normal prostate cells are genetically programmed to grow to a specific size and number.
 They also form glands, make secretions to help nourish sperm, and with aging, they undergo specific changes and may even divide in a benign way to cause BPH.
 Eventually, they grow old and die or atrophy.

 Cells become cancerous due to defects in genetic programming or exposure to various risk factors.
 Many of them are unknown (but may include dietary chemicals, toxins, and hormones).
 Prostate cells will grow without control forming masses or nodules that cause various problems.

 Local effects of uncontrolled cancer growth within the gland include compression of normal structures, such as the urethra tube; unregulated growth will cause blood vessel disruption resulting in bleeding and clots.

 As cancer cells become more malignant, cells develop the ability to break off and spread in the bloodstream and lymphatics and establish new cancer growths called metastasis.
 These metastatic cancer deposits occur most commonly in lymph nodes and bones.
-The lymphatic channels are present throughout the body, including the prostate, and are typically involved in clearing waste from cells.
+The lymphatic channels are present throughout the body, including the prostate, and are typically clearing waste from cells.
 The lymph nodes are pea-sized structures that filter waste and are located near all organs within the body.
 Eventually, the lymph nodes drain into the blood vessels.
 For prostate cancer, the lymphatic system is where cancer cells may spread to or near the bladder or elsewhere in the pelvis.

 To learn more about prostate cancer and prostate anatomy, please click the following links for more information: